 6 hours of lectures/exercises per week throughout the semester.
 The exercises are to a large extent based on independent work from the students.

 Final written exam 4 hours which counts 100 % towards the final grade.

 This course has 2 mandatory assignments that must be approved before you can sit the final exam.

 Examination support material

 Rottmann's formula list and approved calculators are allowed.
 Information about approved calculators in Norwegian.

 Language of examination

 The examination text is given in Norwegian.
-You may submit your response in Norwegian, Swedish or Danish.
+You may submit your response in Norwegian, Swedish, Danish or English.